For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Head on my shoulder.

 Over the next year, Archives staff plan to add more digitized yearbook issues to the repository.
 Meanwhile, the entire physical yearbook collection is always available in the Archives reading room, located in the lower level of W. W. Hagerty Library.
-If you're interested in seeing a yearbook that isn't available in iDEA, please email your friendly archivists at archives@drexel.edu.
+If you're interested in seeing a yearbook that isn't available online, please email your friendly archivists at archives@drexel.edu.
 We hope you enjoy delving into Drexel’s history through these unique digital items!

 Six men stand in a semi-circle holding a variety of instruments